pastoriomarco/manymove/README.md

   *After compiling moveit2, remove any previous build of ManyMove and source moveit2 installation before running rosdep or building!*
   *Then you will need to source moveit2 installation to run any of the ManyMove examples.*
-  *This procedure is only needed if manymove hangs in jazzy branch when you try to start the robot cycle.*
+  *This procedure is only needed if manymove hangs in jazzy branch on startup or when you try to start the robot cycle.*

   Standalone launchers for MoveItCPP or MoveGroup with Panda and Kinova robots: